7 FLASHES

 - Inspect burners: Remove the burner assembly if accessible.
 Look for rust, debris, or spider webs in the burner ports.
 Clean with a soft brush and compressed air.
 Do not enlarge burner openings.

-- Check ground connections: Ensure the furnace cabinet is properly grounded and that burner rack and control board ground wires are tight and free of corrosion.
+- Check ground connections: Ensure the furnace cabinet is properly grounded and that the burner rack and control board ground wires are tight and free of corrosion.

 - Observe flame: Restore power and call for heat.
 Through the sight glass, check that the flame is steady and blue, not lifting or blowing off the burners.